grafana/agent/docs/sources/flow/reference/components/discovery.consul.md

 ## Example

-This example discovers targets from Consul for the specified list of services:
+The following example discovers targets from Consul for the specified list of services:

 ```river
 discovery.consul "example" {